Is there a new skill or hobby you’ve been wanting to learn for a while? But for some reason, you haven’t been able to get it off the ground?

 But if we don’t start today, that year will pass anyway.
 And then, 12 months from now, instead of saying we have a year’s experience, we’ll still have none.
 And we’ll still be telling ourselves, “I’ll try this soon.”
 The problem is, we only have a finite number of years we can keep telling ourselves that.

 A year flies by.
-I can’t believe it’s already been 12-months of game dev.
-And yet here I am, genuinely surprised at how much I’ve learned during this time.
-(Want to try some of my prototypes?
+I can’t believe it’s already been 12 months of game dev.
+And yet here I am, in mid-2021, genuinely surprised at how much I’ve learned during this time.
+Want to try some of my prototypes?
 Check ‘em out here.
-Or you can play test my first indie game on iOS and Android.)
+Or you can play my first mobile game on iOS and Android.

 As an old Chinese proverb says: